abcucberkeley/cpp-tiff/README.md

 ### Usage

-The reader returns a zyx numpy array for the given tiff file
+The reader returns a zyx numpy array for the given tiff file (zyxc for RGB/RGBA tiffs, with the color channel last)

 The writer takes an output filename and a zyx numpy array